runners4tme/hapibook/chapter-4.md

 })();
 ```

+We are using a function that calls itself that wraps around our async function.
+Inside it we start the server and then connect to our database, then console log the information about the port that we are listening to and also make it clear that we are connected to the database.
+We catch any errors that might occur when we start the server or connection to the database.

-Now let's create a simple file to hold our code to stop the server.
+Now let's create a simple file called stop.js to hold our code to stop the server.

 ```
 $ touch stop.js
 ```

+We are going to manage the stop our server in a similar manner like the way we start our server.
 You can also add the following code to stop our server.
-This will be useful when we start writing integration tests for our server.

 ```js
 const server = require('./server')